Suunto SHRM2 heart rate monitor — Whoop competitor?

 Nordic Semiconductor developer thread referencing Suunto SHRM2 firmware on nRF54L15

 Separately, the EU radio equipment law changed on 1 August 2025.
 Any new heart rate monitor sold in Europe now requires authenticated pairing, secure boot and signed firmware.
-The existing Suunto Smart Heart Rate Belt would not clear that bar today, so SHRM2 is being re-engineered from the ground up, regardless of its form.
+The existing Suunto Smart Heart Rate Belt would not clear that bar today, so SHRM2 is being re-engineered from the ground up.

-• Pros: competitive parity at the top of the strap category, a real product story, and a stronger Suunto Coach ecosystem.
+• Pros: brings Suunto to competitive parity at the top of the strap category, removes the need to use a watch as a heart rate relay for pairing a strap with a head unit, and strengthens the Suunto Coach ecosystem.

-Suunto enters territory held by Polar Verity Sense, Wahoo TICKR FIT, and increasingly Whoop, Polar LOOP 2, Amazfit Helio Strap, and, of course, the rumoured Garmin CIRQA.
+The more interesting product would have been an optical arm band.
+That category is held by Polar Verity Sense, Wahoo TICKR FIT, and increasingly Whoop, Polar LOOP 2, Amazfit Helio Strap, and the rumoured Garmin CIRQA.

 • Pros: reaches athletes who refuse a chest strap, opens continuous wear and recovery data, fits naturally with Find My or Find Hub, and brings non-watch customers into the Suunto app.